jskycak3/jpskycak.github.io/_pages/research.md

 ## [Master's](#masters)

 <i>2018-20.</i> I'm doing a master's in computer science through Georgia Tech OMSCS.
 Classes/projects begin in August 2018!
-I'll decide by Fall 2019 whether to return to data science or take on a PhD in bioinformatics / computational biology.
+I'll decide by Fall 2019 whether to return to data science or take on a PhD in bioinformatics.

 In Progress | <font color="green">Shaping STDP Neural Networks with Periodic Stimulation, in the case of Tree Networks</font> | | Solving a special case of how to periodically stimulate a neural network to obtain a desired connectivity.  <!--<font color="blue"><a href="https://docs.google.com/document/d/1H_GI8O5sQ9xzJ0jHwKPl3yHl12YAmKaLdUk57QjJl7o/edit?usp=sharing">(draft)</a></font>-->